fsschmitt/website/content/blog/cloud-native-monitoring-app-metrics/index.md

 - Silencing and inhibition
 - High Availability (deployed as a cluster)

-Which are highly useful core functionalities to prevent [alert fatigue](https://en.wikipedia.org/wiki/Alarm_fatigue) and better handle alerts across an environemnt.
+Which are highly useful core functionalities to prevent [alert fatigue](https://en.wikipedia.org/wiki/Alarm_fatigue) and better handle alerts across an environment.

 Alertmanager also allows to route alerts based on predefined labels, such as the `severity: warning` defined in the alert example exposed above.